Hemant-Gupta1/PraisePlaza/README.md

 ## Technologies used
-Languages used in this project include HTML, CSS , Javascript, React
+Languages used in this project include HTML, CSS , JavaScript, React